idvorkin/idvorkin.github.io/_d/snjb_.md

 ---
 layout: post
-title: A playground for brython and pystory
+title: Welcome to Steve's jungle and bar!
 permalink: /snjb
+notitle: true
 ---

 Zach built Steve's Night Jungle and Bar in twee, here's our port to python!